-At our counseling practice located in Parker, CO we aim to partner with you in offering support to your teenager.
+At RAFT Counseling, located in Parker, CO we aim to partner with you in offering support to your teenager.
 We hope to build self-esteem, target anxiety, and teach tools for stress management.
 Further, we can help key in on ways to communicate and connect that work not only for your teen, but also for your family.

 Connecting with your teenager can be a tough transition, even under the best of circumstances.
 Healthy kids learning how to adult comes with increasing responsibility and new social expectations.
 In turn, this can lead to self-doubt and anxiety, impacting their confidence and self-esteem.